 Now these dual subs will cover the room completely, and erase the bass dead spots and standing waves.
 Three strokes in one shot.

 But which size of a sub to use in which size of the room?
 To keep it simple.
-If your room is at least 11X11 or lower than that then dual 8 inches or 10-inch subwoofers will help.
-But if your room is 21×21 or lower than dual 12 inches subs will work.
+If your room is at least 11X11 or lower then dual 8 inches or 10-inch subwoofers will help.
+But if your room is 21×21 or lower then dual 12 inches subs will work.

 When the room is 30X30 then I will recommend dual 15 inches but if the room size is higher than 18 inches dual subs.
 And also for the rooms above 21×21 rooms, I will recommend using a separate processor and amplifier rather than going with an AV receiver.